TactileNet: Bridging the Accessibility Gap with AI-Generated Tactile Graphics for Individuals with Vision Impairment: EXPERIMENTAL SETTINGS

 \subsubsection{Optimization and Hardware Configuration Parameters}

-The optimization process employed the AdamW8bit optimizer \cite{kingma2017adam}, renowned for its efficiency, particularly with a learning rate set at $1 \times 10^{-4}$ for the UNet \cite{ronneberger2015u} and $5 \times 10^{-5}$ for the text encoder, operating under a constant rate scheduler without warm-up steps.
-Our experiments for fine-tuning were facilitated by the NVIDIA Tesla T4 GPUs provided by Google Colab.
-A training batch size of 6 was used, utilizing mixed precision training at FP16 across a maximum of 20 training epochs.
+The optimization process employed the AdamW8bit optimizer \cite{kingma2017adam}, with a learning rate of $1 \times 10^{-4}$ for the UNet \cite{ronneberger2015u} and $5 \times 10^{-5}$ for the text encoder, using a constant rate scheduler without warm-up steps.
+Fine-tuning experiments were facilitated by NVIDIA Tesla T4 GPUs via Google Colab.
+Training used a batch size of 6 with mixed precision (FP16) across up to 20 training epochs.